amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 # Java SDK

-Amadeus Java SDK for Self-service APIs is available as a `Maven` dependency and Amadeus for Developers team is continuously updating with new APIs and features.
+Amadeus Java SDK for Self-service APIs is available as a `Maven` dependency which the Amadeus for Developers team is continuously updating as the new APIs and features get released.

 You can refer to the [amadeus-java](https://github.com/amadeus4dev/amadeus-java) or [Amadeus maven dependency](https://mvnrepository.com/artifact/com.amadeus/amadeus-java) for more details on the changelog.